-- Manuscripts were collected by wealthy people, rulers, monasteries and temples.
+- Manuscripts were collected by wealthy people, rulers, monasteries, and temples.
 They were placed in libraries and archives.
 These manuscripts and documents provide a lot of detailed information to historians but they are also difficult to use.

-- There was no printing press in those days so scribes copied manuscripts by hand.
+- There was no printing press in those days, so scribes copied manuscripts by hand.

 - As scribes copied manuscripts, they also introduced small changes – a word here, a sentence there.
-These small differences grew over centuries of copying until manuscripts of the Archive
+These small differences grew over centuries of copying until manuscripts of the archive.
+A place where documents and manuscripts are stored.

-- A place where documents and manuscripts are stored.
-Today all national and state governments have archives where they keep all their old official records and transactions same text became substantially different from one another.
+- Today all national and state governments have archives where they keep all their old official records and transactions same text became substantially different from one another.

-- So the records that have to come to us are quite different from the original but no evidence is found as the original writing is not found.
+- So, the records that have to come to us are quite different from the original but no evidence is found as the original writing is not found.

 - Miniature paintings were sometimes used to illustrate the texts of manuscripts.

-- They were so beautiful that later collectors often took the manuscripts apart and sold just the miniatures
+- They were so beautiful that later collectors often took the manuscripts apart and sold just the miniatures.

-- Authors revised their chronicles
+- Authors revised their chronicles.

-- Second version in 1358
+- The second version in 1358.

-- The two differ from each other but historians did not know about the existence of the first version until the 1960s.
+- The two differ from each other, but historians did not know about the existence of the first version until the 1960s.
 It remained lost in large library collections.

-New Social and Political Group
+New Social and Political Groups

-- The study of the thousand years between 700 and 1750 is a huge challenge to historians largely because of the scale and variety of developments that occurred over the period.
+The study of the thousand years between 700 and 1750 is a huge challenge to historians largely because of the scale and variety of developments that occurred over the period.

 - It was a period of great mobility.
-One such group of people was Rajputs derived from the word ‘Rajaputra’ meaning son of a ruler.
+One such group of people was Rajputs, derived from the word ‘Rajaputra’ meaning son of a ruler.

-Jatis framed their own rules and regulations to manage the conduct of their members.
+- Jatis framed their own rules and regulations to manage the conduct of their members.
 These regulations were enforced by an assembly of elders, described in some areas as the jati panchayat.

-Region and Empires
+Region and Empire